gzhihongwei/lxmert_clip_tiir/README.md

-# deep_tbir
+# lxmert_tiir_img-cap
-A repository focused in deep text-based image retrieval.
-For now, it is fine tuning LXMERT for the text-based image retrieval task.
+A repository focused in deep text-image retrieval and image captioning.
+For now, it is fine tuning LXMERT on these tasks.
+Later on, CLIP might be explored.